 Because the Supreme Court’s gutting of the Voting Rights Act took place after the most recent round of redistricting, the Brennan Center’s Michael Li predicts a greater impact in redistricting after the 2020 U.S. census.
 “There clearly are instances where people’s votes are effectively rendered meaningless in the general election because the district will never flip in the general election,” Li said.
 “Everything gets decided then, in the primary, which … is a low turnout affair.”

 Depending on one’s district, a voter’s influence may be diminished (or strengthened) based solely on the way its lines are drawn.
 But there’s another voting structure that diminishes the influence of certain categories of voters.
 For example, even if things had gone off without a hitch in New York on Tuesday, Independent voters would have still been left out simply due to the nature of the state’s closed primary system.

 Primaries vs. Caucuses

 Closed primaries allow only registered Democrats or Republicans to participate, while open primaries allow anyone to participate in choosing a party’s nominee.
-Democratic presidential candidate Bernie Sanders railed against the New York’s closed primary Tuesday, saying the system had sidelined about 3 million people.
-His opponent, Hillary Clinton, has tended to outperform Sanders in closed primaries, while in open contests, Sanders has consistently gained an advantage as the longest-serving independent in Congress.
+Democratic presidential candidate Sen. Bernie Sanders (I-Vermont) railed against the New York’s closed primary Tuesday, saying the system had sidelined about 3 million people.
+His opponent, former Secretary of State Hillary Clinton, has tended to outperform Sanders in closed primaries, while in open contests, Sanders has consistently gained an advantage as the longest-serving Independent in Congress.